cschladetsch/AsmGameOfLife/Readme.md

 A bare-metal implementation of Conway's Game of Life written in x86-64 assembly language.
 This implementation features a glider pattern that moves diagonally across the screen.

+Note that the app is 11kb.
+I would like to know why it is even that large.

 ## Demo

 ![Demo](/resources/AsmLife.gif)